Uncle Tom's Cabin: Tom sold to Simon Legree

 Before St. Clare can follow through on his pledge, he dies after being stabbed outside a tavern.
 His wife reneges on her late husband's vow and sells Tom at auction to a vicious plantation owner named Simon Legree.
 Tom is taken to rural Louisiana with other new slaves including Emmeline, whom Legree has purchased to use as a sex slave.

 A full-page illustration by Hammatt Billings for the first edition of Uncle Tom's Cabin, 1852.
 Cassy, another of Legree's slaves, ministers to Uncle Tom after his whipping.

 Legree begins to hate Tom when Tom refuses Legree's order to whip his fellow slave.
 Legree beats Tom viciously and resolves to crush his new slave's faith in God.
 Despite Legree's cruelty, Tom refuses to stop reading his Bible and comforting the other slaves as best he can.
 While at the plantation, Tom meets Cassy, another slave whom Legree used as a sex slave.
 Cassy tells her story to Tom.
 She was previously separated from her son and daughter when they were sold.
 She became pregnant again but killed the child because she could not tolerate having another child separated from her.

 Tom Loker, changed after being healed by the Quakers, returns to the story.
 He has helped George, Eliza, and Harry enter Canada from Lake Erie and become free.
 In Louisiana, Uncle Tom almost succumbs to hopelessness as his faith in God is tested by the hardships of the plantation.
 He has two visions, one of Jesus and one of Eva, which renew his resolve to remain a faithful Christian, even unto death.

 He encourages Cassy to escape, which she does, taking Emmeline with her.
 When Tom refuses to tell Legree where Cassy and Emmeline have gone, Legree orders his overseers to kill Tom.
 As Tom is dying, he forgives the overseers who savagely beat him.
-Humbled by the character of the man they have killed, both men become Christians.
+Humbled by the character of the man they have fatally wounded, both men become Christians.
 George Shelby, Arthur Shelby's son, arrives to buy Tom's freedom, but Tom dies shortly after they meet.